 In the Autumn of 60 A.D.
 Paul, along with several other prisoners, boards a boat bound for Rome.
 His travel to Rome is considered his fourth evangelistic journey.

 After a difficult journey the ship anchors at the Cretan city of Fair Havens.
 Although Paul warns Julius not to sail the Mediterranean during this dangerous time of the year (September to October), the Centurion disregards his advice and has the ship set sail for the western part of the island and the harbor of Phoenix (Acts 27:9 - 12).

 The ship soon encounters a fierce storm which drives it out to sea.
 Storms, strong winds and overcast skies which hide the sun and moon cause the ship to lose control and be aimlessly tossed at sea for about two weeks (Acts 27:13 - 27).
 Eventually the ship drifts near the island of Malta where it is run aground.

 Paul soon, however, boards a ship wintering at the island and set sail to Syracuse and Rhegium.
 They eventually arrives at the Italian port city of Puteoli, where he stays for one week with Christians in the area (Acts 28:11 - 14).
 He is then taken to Rome on the well-known Appian Way road (Acts 28:14 - 16).

-Late Winter 61 A.D. to Early Spring 63 A.D.
+Early Spring 61 to Early Spring 63